 Project allowance for a partnership via the coordinator

 The public-private partnership appoints a coordinator based in the Netherlands.
 The coordinator applies for the project allowance on mijn.rvo.nl.
-This allowance is available for the whole year.
-The coordinator must apply before 31 December 2019 17:00.
+A coordinator can submit an application every year until 31 December, 17:00 CEST.

 Joining a TKI

 Entrepreneurs and research organisations can get in touch with a TKI in order to request a statement indicating that the project is compatible with the TKI programme, or to join a TKI programme.